+The long answer: it depends.
 The amount of sleep each person needs depends on many factors, including age, health, recent physical exertion, and mental activity.
 There is genetic influence, too.
 Some people just need more sleep than others and this runs in families.

 Infants sleep about 16 hours a day, while teenagers need 9 hours on average.
 For most adults, 7 to 8 hours a night appears to be the best amount of sleep, although some people may need as few as 5 hours or as many as 10 hours of sleep each day.

 Don’t assume you are at one end of the spectrum unless you have paid close attention to your body.
 If you are drowsy during the day, even during boring periods, you haven’t had enough sleep the previous night.
 Most people experience a dip in early afternoon – siesta time.
-But if you fall asleep in the afternoons consistently, it means you haven't had enought sleep at night.
+But if you fall asleep in the afternoons consistently, it means you haven't had enough sleep at night.

 Sleep deprivation – even one or two nights – can vastly affect your need for sleep.
 Unlike many things in life, sleep time is not something that is routinely changed.
 You can’t get used to a lower amount of sleep just because it fits your schedule.
 If you try to, it will affect your judgment and reaction time, even if you are not consciously aware of it.
 The reasons for sleep – we still don’t know.
 But you can’t resist it for long.
 Sleep deficit can be cured only by getting some sleep.

 A Gallup poll (2005) of Americans past age 50 found only 32% reported getting a good night's sleep routinely.
 56% said they got between 6 and 8 hours a night.
+The US Dept of Health and Human Services reports that “The odds of being a short sleeper (defined as someone who sleeps less than 6 hours a night) in the United States have increased significantly over the past 30 years”

 Sleeping past normal wakeup time can lead to post-sleep inertia or worn-out syndrome.
 This is similar to jetlag: the body sleeping sleeps at odd times.
 It leads to lethargy and a cloudy mind.